Here is a list of things that sucked about The Last Jedi. In no particular order.

 92. Maz claimed that there was only one person (code breaker) in the galaxy who could complete the mission.
 But then somehow DJ was able to do it too.

 93. There was only one exciting scene: the throne room battle.
-I can't say there were any other scenes that I could honestly say "Wow, that was so cool! "
+I can't say there were any other scenes that kept me on the edge of my seat.
+And now that I know about all the faults in the choreography, I would no longer find it exciting the next time I watch it.

 94. Speaking of that scene, why did all the Praetorian guards attack Kylo and Rey after Snoke was killed?
 They undoubtedly served their master loyally.
 But now he's dead.
 Wouldn't at least some of them decide to remain loyal to the leader of the First Order...which is now Kylo Ren?